 Vure and Sylum looked at one another for a brief moment before turning back to Edena.
 She was sitting next to the fire with several wooden sticks sticking out of her back, but rotating above the fire was an imp with a chunk of rusted metal wedged in its throat.
 Methodically Edena took the wooden spikes from her body, a small stream of blood following each one.
-Rotating the skewed imp she slowly cooked its flesh until it popped and crackled with the fats within, she took it off the fire and began to eat her meal before turning in for the night.
-She dowsed the fire, then crawled into a corner of the cave and surrounded herself with rocks and hide her body from sight with a dark grey blanket that matched the stones around her.
+Rotating the skewed imp, she slowly cooked its flesh until it popped and crackled with the fats within; she took it off the fire and began to eat her meal before turning in for the night.
+She dowsed the fire, then crawled into a corner of the cave and surrounded herself with rocks, and hid her body from sight with a dark grey blanket that matched the stones around her.

 “Okay, she is asleep.
 More about the Potion man.
 How exactly did Sephrium manage to kill him?”

 “Well, it turned out that at some point, the last Phial came across a sacred relic that the Vindicators had been searching for, something they thought had disappeared during the Dream god purge.
 Turns out it was simply buried under all the carnage that happened.”